chrisjonez/pipework/README.md

 # test.sh
 Demostrates a potential problem with `pipework` and/or Docker re: Container to Container connectivity.  `test.sh` script shows that containers run with `--net='none'` that are  subsequently connected to the same linux bridge using `pipework` cannot ping each other.

+Typical output:

+`$ ./test.sh
+chrisnode_no_vlan_2
+chrisnode_no_vlan_2
+chrisnode_no_vlan_3
+chrisnode_no_vlan_3
+ping from chrisnode_no_vlan_2 to 1.2.3.2
+PING 1.2.3.2 (1.2.3.2): 56 data bytes
+64 bytes from 1.2.3.2: seq=0 ttl=64 time=0.055 ms
+64 bytes from 1.2.3.2: seq=1 ttl=64 time=0.057 ms

+--- 1.2.3.2 ping statistics ---
+2 packets transmitted, 2 packets received, 0% packet loss
+round-trip min/avg/max = 0.055/0.056/0.057 ms
+ping from chrisnode_no_vlan_2 to 1.2.3.3
+PING 1.2.3.3 (1.2.3.3): 56 data bytes

+--- 1.2.3.3 ping statistics ---
+2 packets transmitted, 0 packets received, 100% packet loss
+chrisnode_no_vlan_2 can't ping 1.2.3.3`

 I've tested this on two environments and the same behaviour seems to persist.

 FWIW if the bridge is created using `docker create network -o com.docker.network.bridge.name="bridge-name"...` before subsequently running `pipework` with the same bridge name then all is fine.